 1.5 Digital Shadows PTE.
 LTD. a wholly owned subsidiary of Digital Shadows Ltd. registered in Singapore

 This privacy notice is issued on behalf of the Digital Shadows Group, so when we mention “Digital Shadows”, “we”, “us” or “our” in the privacy notice, we are referring to the relevant company in our group responsible for handling your personal information.
 We will let you know which company is responsible for your data when you purchase a service from us.
 You can also contact us to ask who the responsible company is over particular data sets at any time.

 Digital Shadows Limited is the controller and responsible for this website.

 We have appointed a data protection officer who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact our data protection officer (James Merrick) by email at email@example.com.

 Our work concerns measuring the digital shadows of our clients and their employees.
-Digital shadows are the publically available information that we all leave behind us in our day to day interactions with the Internet.
+Digital shadows are the publicly available information that we all leave behind us in our day to day interactions with the internet.
 By definition, this information is in the public domain.

 - We only hold data while it’s required to provide our security advice.

 - We never share information with third parties or transfer data outside of the UK without first seeking our clients’ consent, and making sure it’s adequately protected.

 - We will always be open about our intended use of the data.

-- When requested by an individual we will disclose all information held on that individual (subject to an administrative fee).
+- When requested by an individual we will disclose all information held on that individual.

 - Our business is about putting security first.
 As such, our clients’ data is our most important asset and our IT systems are built with this in mind.